-Our net sales to Walmart represented 17% of consolidated net sales for the year ended June 30, 2019.
-Our accounts receivable balance from Walmart as of June 30, 2019 was \$20.9 million.
-While our relationship with Walmart has been long-standing and is believed to be good, it is important to recognize that we may not be able to maintain this relationship and Walmart is not contractually obligated to purchase from us.
+Our net sales to Walmart represented 18% of consolidated net sales for the year ended June 30, 2020.
+Our accounts receivable balance from Walmart as of June 30, 2020 was \$26.1 million.
+We may not be able to maintain our relationship with Walmart, and Walmart is not contractually obligated to purchase from us.
 In addition, changes in Walmart's general business model, such as reducing the shelf space devoted to the branded products we market, or devoting more shelf space to competing products, could adversely affect the profitability of our business with Walmart, even if we maintain a good relationship.
 The loss of, or a significant reduction in, this business could have a material adverse effect on our sales and profitability.
 Unfavorable changes in Walmart's financial condition or other disruptions to Walmart's business, such as decreased consumer demand or stronger competition, could also have a material adverse effect on our business, results of operations, financial condition and cash flows.